mchandra/particle_integration/README.md

 ```

 #### Divergence test
-movies showing the time evolution of fields and divergence can be made in the following manner.
+Movies showing the time evolution of fields and divergence can be made in the following manner.

 * **Comment out** the code for various grid sizes(See near the end of fields_diagnostics.py)
 ```python